705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Assessment and Disposition of Complaints

-The Research Integrity Office (RIO) may receive complaints, concerns, or comments from current or past research participants, interested family members, members of the community, or others by telephone or through the Contact the Research Integrity Office form available from the Contact Us page of the RIO website.
-Phone calls involving complaints are forwarded to the RIO Director and she/he receives an email notification each time a Contact the RIO form is submitted.
+Research Integrity (RI) may receive complaints, concerns, or comments from current or past research participants, interested family members, members of the community, or others by telephone or through the Contact Research Integrity form available from the Contact Us page of the RI website.
+Phone calls involving complaints are forwarded to the RIO Director and she/he receives an email notification each time a Contact RI form is submitted.

 QA/QI Officer Assessment

-The RIO QI Officer assesses and when warranted coordinates reviews of all complaints and problem reports.
-Within five working days of receipt of a complaint/problem report (or within 48 hours of receipt if the complaint/report indicates participants may be at imminent risk of harm), the QI Officer or, in the absence of the QI Officer, the RIO Director or IRB Chair, will
+The RI QI Officer assesses and when warranted coordinates reviews of all complaints and problem reports.
+Within five working days of receipt of a complaint/problem report (or within 48 hours of receipt if the complaint/report indicates participants may be at imminent risk of harm), the QI Officer or, in the absence of the QI Officer, the RI Director or IRB Chair, will

 - assess the information provided;

-- provide a summary to the RIO Director and IRB Chair; and
+- provide a summary to the RI Director and IRB Chair; and

 - recommend dismissal, immediate determination of minor noncompliance, referral to another University or affiliate entity, or evaluation for serious or continuing noncompliance or unanticipated problem involving risks to participants or others.